 Just as your body needs a medical check-up on a regular basis, your car needs its own regular check-up to make sure everything runs smoothly.
 Your owner’s manual will tell you how often to get your car serviced.
 Strange smells and sounds coming from your car can also tell you that it’s check-up time!

-Firestone Complete Auto Care offers free car inspections performed by qualified technicians.
+Firestone Complete Auto Care offers financing through the Firestone Complete Auto Care credit card and free car inspections performed by qualified technicians.
 During an inspection, a technician will check your tires, fluid levels, belts, lights, windshield wipers, battery, hoses, and more.